Skip to main content

 A day in the life of a Dental Science student

 In first year, a dental science student will be around campus with lectures and labs in physics and chemistry.
 Lectures won’t last all day but can start at nine in the morning and continue until five, with plenty of breaks.
 There are also PBL (problem-based learning) tutorials three times a week that last 2 hours each.
-Anatomy of the head and neck is taught through both lectures and practical demonstrations on cadavers, not for the squeamish!
+Anatomy of the head and neck is taught through both lectures and practical demonstrations.
 At least at the end of this year there is a long summer holiday, the only one!

 During second year, a lot more time is spent in the dental hospital teaching laboratory with up to 3 sessions a week learning the basic dental skills and every Monday afternoon is spent in the clinics working in pairs on patients.
 Students cannot afford to miss any sessions as the pace is fast and there is a lot to take in.